RodneyShag/Parallel_programming/readme.md

 - [References](#references)

-## Intended Learning Strategy

-This repo is a concise summary and replacement of the [Coursera: Parallel programming](https://www.coursera.org/learn/parprog1?specialization=scala) course.
+This repo is a concise summary and _replacement_ of the [Coursera: Parallel programming](https://www.coursera.org/learn/parprog1?specialization=scala) course.
+Using the hyperlinks below is optional.

-Read this repo linearly from top to bottom.
-You do not need to access the above course to learn Parallel Programming.
-However, the course link is provided just in case you need more information about a topic.

 ## Introduction